 Posted on March 18th, 2020

 At the moment, coronavirus is rapidly spreading throughout the world, endangering the lives of people who come in contact with it.
-There are currently a total of over 202,000 diagnosed cases and over 8,000 deaths caused by the virus.
+There are currently millions of cases in the U.S. and over half a million people worldwide have lost their lives.
 A person can get it both from another individual and from the environment - for instance, by touching contaminated surfaces and not thoroughly washing their hands afterward.
-While everyone can become infected with coronavirus, there are certain demographics at high risk, such as the elderly, children and people with serious health issues, such as lung disease.
+While everyone can become infected with coronavirus, there are certain demographics at high risk, such as the elderly and people with serious health issues associated with occupational exposures to carcinogens, such as asbestos.